Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Comparison with other Domain Adaptation Strategies

-\textbf{Evaluation Methodology.} Based on the above discussion, we apply HRDA's and MIC's strategy on DAFormer, but for a fair comparison, we perform training and inference \textit{following DAFormer's~\cite{hoyer2022daformer} training/testing image scales and evaluation paradigm.} The alternative comparison would be to train and evaluate on full-scale images for parity with HRDA, however, we do not have a GPU with high memory availability (like NVIDIA Tesla A40 with 48 GB or Tesla A100 with 80 GB memory).
+Based on the above discussion, we apply HRDA's and MIC's strategies to DAFormer.
+However, for a fair comparison, we perform training and inference \textit{following DAFormer's~\cite{hoyer2022daformer} training/testing image scales and evaluation paradigm}.
+An alternative comparison would involve training and evaluating on full-scale images to match HRDA, which deviates from original DAFormer~\cite{hoyer2022daformer} training and evaluation that uses half-scaled images.
+Unfortunately, we lack access to a GPU with high memory capacity, such as Tesla A100 with 80 GB of memory.